 Sponsors need to publish the summary of trial results in the same registry the trial was registered with, making sure they follow the procedures and requirements set out by the registry.

-It will not be acceptable for a sponsor to publish the summary of results in another location (for example the sponsor's website) and insert a link to that in the registry.
+It is not acceptable for a sponsor to publish the summary of results in another location (for example the sponsor's website) and insert a link to that in the registry.

-It will also not be acceptable for a sponsor of a trial registered in both ClinicalTrials.gov and ISRCTN to publish the results in one and insert a link in the other.
+It is also not acceptable for a sponsor of a trial registered in both ClinicalTrials.gov and ISRCTN to publish the results in one and insert a link in the other.
 The full summary of results must be published in all public registries the trial was registered with.

-While publishing trial results will satisfy the legislative requirements, we also strongly encourage sponsors to publish a plain language summary of the trial results where possible.
+While publishing trial results satisfies the legislative requirements, we also strongly encourage sponsors to publish a plain language summary of the trial results where possible.
 You should follow our guidance on how to write a plain language summary of research finding.

 If a sponsor registered a trial with the ISRCTN then both the summary of trial results and the plain language summary of results should be uploaded.